MRSessions/pocketbase-vue-starter/README.md

 > *Note: You can run the project separately with the default ports 8090 (PocketBase) and 3000 (Vue).
 The defult .env file is using `VITE_POCKETBASE_URL` to set the PocketBase URL.
 You can change this to point to a different PocketBase instance or if you change the port.*

-1. In the pocket-base directory, run the following command to start the PocketBase server
+1. In the pocketbase directory, run the following command to start the PocketBase server
     ```sh
     go run . serve #Runs PocketBase on default port 8090
     ```